tnguyen42/FAQ.sh/README.md

 When you add new questions, remember a few things:
 - Every question must be independent.
 Read each of your question independently before submitting them
 - This site is mainly addressed to beginners in React.
 So please avoid too advanced questions
-- FAQ.sh aims to be easy to read, from anywhere.
+- FAQ.sh aims to be easy to read, from any device.
 Avoid technical details in order to keep it this way
 - It is responsive, but the space is still limited.
 Please check that your questions and answers fit

 ### License